wamp-proto/wamp-proto/spec/advanced.md

 #### Framing

-The serialized octets for a message to be sent are prefixed with exactly 4 octets:
+The serialized octets for a message to be sent are prefixed with exactly 4 octets.

-    0x FF LL LL LL
+    MSB                       LSB
+    31                          0
+    RRRR RTTT LLLL LLLL LLLL LLLL

-The *first octet* `0xFF` has the following structure
+The *first octet* has the following structure

     MSB   LSB
     7       0